-Engagement on Social Media has become increasingly more important in providing instant, informal, feedback on issues, queries and complaints.
-The Council has 24,178 followers on Facebook, 9,064 on Twitter and 3,045 on Instagram.
+Engagement on Social Media has become increasingly important in providing instant, informal, feedback on issues, queries and complaints.
+The Council has 28,117 followers on Facebook, 9,601 on Twitter and 3,839 on Instagram.

 The Council continues to explore ways to digitalise services and use online technology and social media to enhance communication with their citizens.
-The Council uses microsites for a number of prominent Council events including Spinning Yarns, Antrim Live, and Enchanted Winter Gardens.
-The Council also acquired the site for Garden Show Ireland, although this event was cancelled due to COVID-19.
-The Citizen App was launched during the year and work will continue to improve and expand the services available on this platform.
+This has been especially important and valuable during the COVID 19 pandemic.
+The Citizen App continues to improve and expand the services available on this platform.

 The Council also introduced a Live Chat function onto the website enhancing choice and flexibility for customers seeking information.
+This again proved invaluable during COVID 19 when some services were not available for more traditional communications channels.